dinedrop/.github/profile/README.md

 Here are the main projects that we are currently working on:

-- [DineDrop Mobile App](https://github.com/DineDrop/mobile-app): A mobile application that allows customers to browse and order from local restaurants on the go.
+- [DineDrop Mobile App](https://github.com/DineDrop/dine-drop-native): A mobile application that allows customers to browse and order from local restaurants on the go.
+- [Microservice Backend](https://github.com/DineDrop/infra): A restful microservice-based backend with asyncronous communication and best practices

 ## Contributing